kmr-rohit/quartosite/README.md

 ```

 ### Deployment
-This site is configured for deployment on Vercel.
-Simply connect your GitHub repository to Vercel and it will automatically build and deploy.
+This site is configured for deployment on GitHub Pages.
+The site will be available at `https://kmr-rohit.github.io/quartosite` once GitHub Pages is enabled in your repository settings.

 ## 📁 Project Structure